fr1t2/Zond-Discord/_docs/tables.md

 - **user_id** from `users.id` table.field to join user and wallet
 - **one_paid** boolean paid or not
 - **plusone_payouts_id** ID from the plusone_payouts transaction table
-- **one_key** Random hash sent to user to validate their account with additional promotions and events.
-Random salt sent to user, hashed into the database
+- **one_key**  Random salt sent to user, hashed into the database used to validate account with additional promotions and events.
 - **time_stamp** time signed up

 ```sql